antevis/CARND-Term1-Project1-Finding-Lanes/writeup.md

 * All obtained hough lines being separated into two heaps denoting left and right lanes according to their slope ('m' in y = mx + b equation).
 As vertical axis increases from top to down, negative slopes go to the left heap, positive - to the right.
 * Average slopes and intercepts (m's and b's in y=mx+b) within each heap.
 It yields data for 2 linear functions at maximum (one for left and one right lane)
-* compute coordinates of intersection with the button and the upper edges of the region of interest ccording to obtained functions.
+* compute coordinates of intersection with the button and the upper edges of the region of interest according to obtained functions.
 * Draw those averaged lines accross the full extent of the region of interest

 Steps listed above implemented in separated_lines() and draw_single_line() functions